 The Maduro government isn’t interested in a healthy economy, it isn’t interested in creating wealth for its people, it’s only interested in keeping its own ideology alive, even as everything wrong with this ideology is causing Venezuela to crumble around it.

 Most ironic of all, of course, is that Venezuela has turned into the kind of country that most Marxists think they’re fighting against.
 While socialists claim they want to eradicate poverty and empower the people, this socialistic system has damaged the economy so drastically that the people are hungry while tankers of oil sit rotting in the Caribbean.

 And Chavez’s daughter is the wealthiest person in Venezuela.

 So remember this the next time you hear a politician extolling the benefits of nationalized industry or harsh restrictions on private corporations.
-Venezuela is an incredibly fertile land and, with a free market economy, could easily be the wealthiest nation in Latin America.
+Venezuela, with an incredibly fertile land and with a free market economy, could easily be the wealthiest nation in Latin America.
 This would generate wealth for everyone, both at the top and the bottom.

 Chavez’s socialism has done nothing but drain the wealth out of Venezuela and leave the people angry and starving.
 It is unlikely that any real change will happen in Venezuela without much more bloodshed, starvation, and death.

 So how is that for a cautionary tale?

 Like what you read?